-In Italy, we have just started but in the UK, for example, there is a very varied and very rich content schedule.
+In Italy, we have just started, but in the UK, for example, there is a very varied and vibrant content schedule.

-But is it possible to access the concert catalog also in on demand mode?
+But is it possible to access the concert catalogue also in on-demand mode?
 And what is the access price for this formula?

-Professionals like us are realizing why the entire world entertainment and music scenario is being redesigned from large multinationals to the independent market.
+Professionals like us realize why the entire world entertainment and music scenario is being redesigned from large multinationals to the independent market.

-The change has just begun and in 2021 there will still be one year of adjustment and then proceed in 2022, but it is the entertainment market as we knew it before it will hardly return and I do not think it is a completely bad thing.
+The change has just begun, and in 2021 there will still be one year of adjustment and then proceed in 2022, but it is the entertainment market as we knew it before it will hardly return and I do not think it is a terrible thing.

-Obviously many realities will disappear, others will downsize, while those who are used to being transversal starting from the bottom, who will invest creatively in change, will probably have more chances to survive, those who will stand still without acting will have more difficulty in starting again.
+At the same time, those who are used to being transversal starting from the bottom, who will invest creatively in change, will probably have more chances to survive, those who will stand still without acting will have more difficulty starting again.